Cyphrme/Coze/README.md

 >... the octal and hexadecimal formats are not used.

-A future JSON5 release of Coze will use the `0X` notation for Hex values.
+A separate, future JSON5 release of Coze will use the quoteless `0X` notation for Hex values, but JSON Coze will continue to use quoted Hex.

 ## Why "Majuscule" Hex?
 Written "Hex" with an upper case "H" and spoken "upper case Hex" or "majuscule